joshua-jebaraj/thinskinnedpoetry/content/_index.md

 date: "2020-11-28"
 title: "Home"
 ---
 I am Joshua Jebaraj and this is my blog.
-This is where I publish poems about anything that piques my desire to write.
+This is where I write and publish my poems.
 Thanks for stopping by.

 Go to the [Posts](/posts/) section to read my poems.